markjnkim/es_mod/01-html/content/step-2-header-footer.md

 > ```
 >
 > How we do it is up to us and there is no "wrong" way.
 This methodology will also to apply to some other style properties such as `margin` and `border`

+> DEEP DIVE: CSS properties that allow listing multiple values at once are what's known as [shorthand properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties), and can save a ton of time and cut out a lot of repetitve code.

 So now we've created our base `header` styles, let's target some of the tags nested inside of it, starting with the `h1`: